awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-handler.md

    + Use the hello\-world blueprint\.
    + The sample uses **nodejs6\.10** as the **runtime** but you can also select **nodejs8\.10**\.
 The code samples provided will work for any version\.

-   For instructions to create a Lambda function using the console, see [Create a Simple Lambda Function](get-started-create-function.md)\.
+   For instructions to create a Lambda function using the console, see [Create a Lambda Function with the Console](getting-started-create-function.md)\.

 1. Replace the template code with the code provided in this section and create the function\.